tshepang/blog/content/recent movies 2008-03-14.md

 Number Slevin* was, but without fooling its audience.
 It also has its moments.

-The confrontation between Craig Bierko\'s and Russel Crowe\'s characters is fun to watch in *Cinderella Man*.
-For some reason, I expected it to be a challenging movie, but it\'s actually just another, edge-of-your-seat sports movie.
-At least it made me feel lucky that I wasn\'t in the US during the Great Depression.
+The confrontation between Craig Bierko's and Russel Crowe's characters is fun to watch in *Cinderella Man*.
+For some reason, I expected it to be a challenging movie, but it's actually just another, edge-of-your-seat sports movie.
+At least it made me feel lucky that I wasn't in the US during the Great Depression.

   [Beowulf]: http://tshepang.net/beowulf-2007